HMXHIU/christmas/docs/crossover/game-synchronization.md

 ---

-- [ ] Only send the minimum amount of data for rendering to the client (see above)
+- [c] Only send the minimum amount of data for rendering to the client (see above)
 - [x] Do not cull entity data from the client unless it is very far away
 - [x] As the player moves new data that he does not have should be streamed to him
 - [x] Stream entity data from a larger area.
 To make things simpler just get the 9 neighbours of 6 precision geohash (see `geohashesNearby`)